 Fire alarm servicing is also a legal requirement for employers under the Health and Safety at Work, etc. Act 1974, as well as necessary to prevent false alarms.
-The required frequency of fire alarm servicing is explored in more detail in our article, How Often Does a Fire Alarm Need to be Serviced?
+The required frequency of fire alarm servicing is explored in more detail in our article, Fire Alarm Service: Recommended Frequency

 What is involved in fire alarm maintenance?

 British Standard BS 5839: Part 1 sets out the code of practice for the design, installation, commission and maintenance of systems in commercial premises.

 Despite the level of sophistication of fire detection and alarm systems, there remains the need for human intervention to make sure it continues to run efficiently.

 Fire alarm maintenance is vital to identify and rectify any faults.
 It’s also a critical element to ensure there have been no major failures of the system in whole or in part.
 Additionally, it’s necessary to make sure that occupants are familiar with the fire alarm signals.

 In regard to the latter, it is crucial to install a regular system of weekly and monthly fire alarm testing routines which should be recorded in the fire log book.
 These, however, are separate from general fire alarm maintenance and servicing, which aims to identify and rectify any faults, including issues around false alarms.

 Fire alarm maintenance inspections are also necessary to ensure that any changes to the premises do not affect the effectiveness of the system.
 For example, an investigation may find the addition of an extension to the building, changes to the location of fire exits or an increase in occupancy levels.